Tanya Savicheva: Legacy

 Part of the 'Flower of Life' memorial complex dedicated to children of the Leningrad Siege, showing pages from Savicheva's diary.

 Tanya and her diary have become an iconic image of the victims of the siege of Leningrad in the postwar Soviet Union.
 In 1968 a memorial was constructed in her honor which was later expanded to a memorial complex.
 The memorial complex, known as "The Flower of Life" («Цветок жизни») consists of a large stone flower designed by A.D.
 Levyenkov and P.I.
-Melnikov and eight stone tabets representing pages of her diary where she writes of the members of her family who died, designed by Levyenkov, G.G.
+Melnikov and eight stone tablets representing pages of her diary where she writes of the members of her family who died, designed by Levyenkov, G.G.
 Fetisov, and engineer M.V.
 Koman.
 It is located on the Green Belt of Glory near St. Petersburg.
 The memorial is dedicated to children who endured the siege of Leningrad.

 At Krasny Bor cemetery where Savicheva is buried there is a red marble tomb with a grey marble grave stone depicting her image in bas relief, sculpted by T. Holueva.
 Close by is a tall stele with a monumental wall depicting carved pages from her diary.

 Serbian poet Mika Antić penned a poem dedicated to Tanya Savicheva named "A lost rendez-vous".

 2127 Tanya, a minor planet discovered in 1971 by Soviet astronomer Lyudmila Chernykh, is named in her honor.

 There is also a mountain pass named after her in the Dzungarian Alatau mountain range which lies between Kazakhstan and China.

 There are memorial plaques on the wall and in the courtyard of her home on Vasilievsky Island, St. Petersburg, and a museum housed in the school she attended.

 Copies of the diary have been displayed in exhibitions around the world and the original is displayed at The State Museum of the History of St. Petersburg at Peter and Paul Fortress in St. Petersburg.